 Wildlife Adventures: Swimming With Sharks And Sea Lions In The Galapagos Islands

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

-“Don’t freak out, but there are two huge hammerhead sharks right below us.”
+โDonโt freak out, but there are two huge hammerhead sharks right below us.โ

-My guide Jens’ attempt at having me “not freak out” over the two carnivorous beasts that are 10 feet away from my juicy calves only leads me to begin shrieking and jumping on his back.
+My guide Jensโ attempt at having me โnot freak outโ over the two carnivorous beasts that are 10 feet away from my juicy calves only leads me to begin shrieking and jumping on his back.
 Soon, though, the sharks are gone, and nobody has been eaten.

-“Sharks prefer sea lions and fish to people,” Jens explains.
-“They’ll only go for you if they’re confused.”
+โSharks prefer sea lions and fish to people,โ Jens explains. โTheyโll only go for you if theyโre confused.โ

 Thankfully, those two hammerheads seemed very understanding.

-I am on the Galapagos Island of San Cristobal in South America, taking a snorkeling tour of Isla Lobos, León Dormido/Kicker Rock and Puerto Grande — which includes swimming with sharks and sea lions.
+I am on the Galapagos Island of San Cristobal in South America, taking a snorkeling tour of Isla Lobos, Leรณn Dormido/Kicker Rock and Puerto Grande — which includes swimming with sharks and sea lions.

-With its clear waters, white sand beaches, unique flora and fauna and playful sea lions, it’s hard to believe there could be a better paradise than this.
+With its clear waters, white sand beaches, unique flora and fauna and playful sea lions, itโs hard to believe there could be a better paradise than this.

 Isla Lobos